A Guest Testimony from Oguta George Brother Oguta contacted me…

 There we stood in front of the small congregation that we knew so well.
 My friend and I had decent voices and had practiced a time or two and I wasn’t too worried about it.

 But the strangest thing happened.
 The sounds of the hymn became hauntingly beautiful, moving me to a different place.
-I was filled with the sound of the notes as the words became crystal clear on the page and full of significance:
+I was filled with the sound of the notes as the words became crystal clear on the page and full of profound truth and significance:

 “When other helpers fail and comforts flee,